-Accommodation: Hotel Silberhorn - Two nights at this 3 star star hotel is only two minutes' walk from the train station, provides views of the famous Jungfrau Mountain and the waterfalls on both sides of the valley.
+Accommodation: Hotel Silberhorn - Two nights at this 3 star star hotel which is only two minutes' walk from the train station.
 The rooms are tastefully furnished and decorated.

 This valley boasts spectacular watefalls and is a popular tourist attraction.
 From here you can visit Murren, the highest village in the Bernese Oberland and take the cable car up to the Schilthorn, where you can witness the famous 360 degree panorama extending from the Jura to the Black Forest.
 From Murren you can walk back by a scenic route via Gimmelwald down to Stechelberg, from where there is an hourly bus back along the valley to Lauterbrunnen.
 You also have another opportunity to take the train to the Jungfraujoch, if you haven't done so already.
 There are again plenty of walks to choose from and all routes are well signposted.